rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 ## `Rescue` macro

-While you could use the Wrap() macro to catch exceptions and process those, Trailblazer provides the Rescue() macro that embraces the calling of the nested activity into a begin/rescue block and allows to pass in a custom handler in case of an exception.
+While you could use the Wrap() macro to catch and process exceptions, Trailblazer provides the Rescue() macro that embraces the calling of the nested activity into a `begin/rescue` block and allows to pass in a custom handler in case of an exception.

-Make sure to use `Rescue() { ... }` with **curly brackets**, otherwise Ruby will swallow the block
+Make sure to use `Rescue() { ... }` with **curly brackets**, otherwise Ruby will swallow the block.

-You may pass any number of exceptions you desire to catch, along with your :handler which could be instance method, lambda or callable.
-The handler is called automatically if an exception was raised, it receives the latter as the first positional argument, followed by a task interface signature.
+You may pass any number of exceptions you desire to catch, along with your `:handler` which could be instance method, lambda or callable.
+The handler is called automatically if an exception was raised, it receives the latter as the first positional argument, followed by a operation context.

 Per default, if the handler was invoked, the operation will deviate to the left track.

+--

+### `Rescue` example

 ```ruby
 class Update < Trailblazer::Operation